ocaml/ocaml.org/data/tutorials/guides/rs_00_guidelines.md

 ####  Indentation to the function's name:
 No problem arises except for functions with many arguments&mdash;or very complicated arguments&mdash;which can't fit on the same line.
-You must indent the expressions with respect to the fucntion's name (1 or 2 spaces according to the chosen convention).
+You must indent the expressions with respect to the function's name (1 or 2 spaces according to the chosen convention).
 Write small arguments on the same line, and change lines at the start of an argument.